 The Town of Union is an unincorporated town in northwest Burnett County.
-It is situated west of the Town of Oakland and north of the Town of West Marshland and the Town of Lincoln.
+It is situated west of the Town of Oakland, north of the Town of West Marshland and the Town of Lincoln, and south of the Town of Swiss.